We Deal in Lead A Weird West Gunslinger Adventure Game

 The party chooses one of the following each phase:

-1. Travel: Traverse hex and into an adjacent one.
+1. Travel: Traverse into adjacent hex.

-• On roads, 2 hexes (3 if mounted)
+• On roads, 2 hexes (3 if mounted; slow mounts negate this bonus).

-• Off-road, 1 hex (roll d6: lost on 5-6; in difficult terrain, lost on 4-6 unless hunter in order)
+• Off-road, 1 hex (roll d6: lost on 5-6; in difficult terrain, lost on 4-6 unless hunter in Order).

-• If lost, players must spend the next phase “searching” to reorient; roll d6, assigning a number to each current hex side; move 1 hex in that direction
+• If lost, players must spend the next phase “searching” to reorient; roll d6, assigning a number to each current hex side; move 1 hex in that direction.

-• Discover the hex’s main location (roll d6: 1-4)
+• Discover the hex’s main location (roll d6: 1-4).

-• Difficult terrain reduces this to 1-3, unless hunter in Order
+• Difficult terrain reduces this to 1-3, unless hunter in Order.

-3. Search: Locate something previously encountered in a hex
+1. Search: Locate something previously encountered.

-• Roll d6: 1-5; difficult terrain 1-4, unless hunter, sorcerer, or stranger in order
+• Roll d6: 1-5; difficult terrain 1-4, unless hunter, sorcerer, or stranger in Order.

-5. Camp: Rest and/or sleep
+2. Camp: Rest and/or sleep.

-• Roll d6: 1-3; hunter, sorcerer, or stranger in order increases to 1-4
+• Roll d6: 1-3; hunter, sorcerer, or stranger in Order increases to 1-4.

 Event Roll #